LeetLLM

 • Intermediate: Explains why message roles and delimiters help reliability but can't authorize effects.

-• Applied: Implements typed proposals plus policy checks for ownership, limits, approvals, and destinations.
+• Applied: Implements typed proposals plus policy checks for project membership, eval freshness, approvals, targets, and destinations.

 • Advanced: Designs a quarantine boundary and an attack-trace release gate for a tool-using agent.